 The Civic Season: Summer 2021

 As an example of putting our commitment into action, we’re teaming up with our partners at Civics Unplugged to build the inaugural Civic Season held from Juneteenth to July 4th, 2021.
 Designed to inspire young people to get involved in creating our nation’s democracy, the Civic Season mobilizes us all to Rewind: engage with our past; Reflect: take action in the present, and Reimagine: shape the future, through activations in our neighborhoods, cities, towns and social spaces.
-Got an event or program that might be right for Civic Season and want to get involved?
-We invite you to submit using this form.
+Learn more about how you can be a part of it.

 Here are some of the ways we’ve begun to build the go-to resource for connecting young people with the nation’s cultural institutions and all they have to offer: